tmcdos/ramdisk/README.md

 After a lot of debugging and trials/errors I succeeded - and successfully replaced ImDisk Toolkit with my tools.
 I have to admit that I was in a hurry and just needed a working solution - there were no attempts to make the code more robust or to implement complex features (like regex support in the list of folders excluded from synchronization at shutdown).

 The code is provided "AS IS" in the hope that it will be useful to others.
+Testing was done only on Win7 x64 - most probably it will not work on XP.
+The code requires Admin privileges and the Arsenal driver - which can be downloaded from its [official repository](https://github.com/ArsenalRecon/Arsenal-Image-Mounter/tree/master/DriverSetup).

 All pull requests are welcome.

 # LICENSE